faiface/par-lang/docs/src/types/pair.md

 # Pair

 A pair is two independent values packed into one.
-The only thing that differentiates pairs in Par, compared to other language, is their sequential syntax.
+The only thing that differentiates pairs in Par, compared to other languages, is their sequential syntax.
 While unusual, it makes pairs applicable to a much wider set of use-cases.

 A pair type consists of two types, the first enclosed in round parentheses.